Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Results

-We assess reservoir performance via two metrics: memory-capacity and nonlinearity.
-Memory-capacity measures the ability of the current state to recall previous inputs\cite{love2021task}, which arises from history-dependent state evolution (i.e. macrospin and vortex conversion).
-Nonlinearity measures how well past inputs can be linearly mapped to current outputs\cite{love2021task}, and can arise from a number of physical system dynamics.
-In this work, these dynamics include magnon mode-frequency shifts with microstate and input field and the shape of FMR peaks.
-Metric calculations are further described in the methods section \textit{Task selection}, and supplementary note 3.
-Reservoir metrics allow mapping between physical and computational properties, enabling comparison of different systems and revealing how underlying system dynamics define computational properties.
+We assess reservoir performance via the mean-squared error (MSE) between the target and the reservoir prediction as well as two metrics: memory-capacity and nonlinearity.
+Memory-capacity measures the ability of the current state to recall previous inputs\cite{love2023spatial}, which arises from history-dependent state evolution.
+Nonlinearity measures how well past inputs can be linearly mapped to the current state\cite{love2023spatial}, and can arise from a number of physical system dynamics.
+In this work, these dynamics include resonant frequencies shifts from changing microstates and input field and the shape of FMR peaks.
+Metric calculations are further described in the Methods section, Task Selection, and Supplementary Note 2.
+These metrics allow a coarse mapping between physical and computational properties, enabling comparison of different systems.
+Figure \ref{Samples} h) shows the nonlinearity (NL) and memory-capacity (MC) metrics.
+Our array designs produce a diverse set of metrics, ideal for exploring the computational benefits of networking later in this work.